mstruk/eventjuggler/README.md

 Functional Tests
 ================

-There are some functional tests that runs Arquillian.
-These tests require JBoss AS to run and are not executed by default.
+The testsuite contains a set of integration tests.
+The tests can be execute in either managed or remote mode.

-To run the tests with a managed JBoss AS, use the following command:
+To run the testsuite in managed mode, run:

-export JBOSS_HOME=<JBOSS HOME>
+    mvn -Pit-managed -Djboss.home=<PATH TO JBOSS AS> clean install

-mvn -Parq-jbossas-managed test
+In managed mode you have to provide "-Djboss.zip" as it requires a full package (see the installation section).

-To run with a remote JBoss AS, start JBoss AS before running the tests, and use this command:
+To run the testsuite in remote mode, first start a JBoss AS with the EventJuggler Services sub-systems enabled, and run:

-mvn -Parq-jbossas-remote test
+    mvn -Pit-remote clean install